 But, when you’re all grown up, #2 becomes a taboo topic.
 Why do we shut the lid on bowel movements?

 Pooping is something we all do, whether we find it a sensitive topic or not.
 But most importantly, it can also give us “solid” clues about our overall health.

-“Your stools are an important indicator of your overall digestion and health,” said Cameron Thompson, MD, a gastroenterologist with Banner Health in Tucson, AZ.
-“It can reveal signs of an infection, digestive problems and even early signs of an inflammatory bowel disease or cancer.”
+“Your stools are an important indicator of your overall digestion and health,” said Cameron Thompson, MD, a gastroenterologist with Banner - University Medicine in Tucson, AZ.
+“It can reveal signs of an infection, digestive system problems and even early signs of an inflammatory bowel disease or cancer.”

 While it may not be polite to bring it up at the dinner table, here are five things to know about your poop and what to do when something doesn’t look (or smell) quite right.